mcrowder65/create-react-matt/README.md

 **NOTE** if you `--save` or `--save-dev` then this will clear out your project every single time you do npm install!
 So don't do it!

+## After install
+Go ahead and run `npm start` and that will start a webpack-dev-server on port 8080, or even run `npm test` which will run test cases with coverage generated!

 [npm-image]: https://badge.fury.io/js/react-redux-jest-starter-kit.svg
 [npm-url]: https://npmjs.org/package/react-redux-jest-starter-kit